paulHnee/Hnee_Frontend/README.md

 For any questions or support, feel free to contact:

-📩 Paul Buchwald – paul.buchwaldt@hnee.de
+📩 Paul Buchwald – paul.buchwald@hnee.de